microsoft/TypeScript/doc/spec/Types.md

 A type annotation for a rest parameter must denote an array type.

-When a parameter type annotation specifies a string literal type, the containing signature is a specialized signature (section [#specialized-signatures]<!--3.9.2.4-->).
-Specialized signatures are not permitted in conjunction with a function body, i.e. the *FunctionExpression*, *FunctionImplementation*, *MemberFunctionImplementation*, and *ConstructorImplementation* grammar productions do not permit parameters with string literal types.

 A parameter can be marked optional by following its name or binding pattern with a question mark (`?`) or by including an initializer.
 Initializers (including binding property or element initializers) are permitted only when the parameter list occurs in conjunction with a function body, i.e. only in a *FunctionExpression*, *FunctionImplementation*, *MemberFunctionImplementation*, or *ConstructorImplementation* grammar production.

 *TODO: Update to reflect [binding parameter cannot be optional in implementation signature](https://github.com/Microsoft/TypeScript/issues/2797)*.